Style the layer and configure a pop-up

 The theme of the map will be intimate partner violence and domestic violence shelter capacity in Canada, so you'll name the map accordingly.

-- For Tags, replace the current tags with domestic violence shelters and intimate partner violence.
+5. For Tags, replace the current tags with domestic violence shelters, intimate partner violence, and charts.

-- On the Contents toolbar, click the Add button and choose Add layer from file.
+1. On the Contents toolbar, click Add and choose Browse layers.

 Note: